CANDELbio/image-utils/README.md

 Optional.
 A folder to write the output files to.
 Will create if it does not exist.
 Defaults to the parent folder of the tiff being split.

 `-s` or `--subfolder`
 Optional.
 If used, generates a folder for each tiff being split and puts the individual tiffs in the subfolder instead of alongside the parent tiff.
+Tiffs will be named only for the channel and not contain the sample name.

 ### help